m-pa/audio-playback/README.md

 # audio-playback

 a nodejs library that wraps web-audio-api and speaker and simplifies their interfaces.
-As a drawback Streamsound has limited versatility.
+As a drawback audio-playback has limited versatility.
 Just give it an array of wav soundfile paths and you will get an array of objects with methods available on the sound stream.

+## Installation

+with yarn

+`yarn add audio-playback`

+with npm

+`npm i audio-playback`

 ## Usage